Apostolic Nunciature to Sierra Leone

 The Apostolic Nunciature to Sierra Leone is an ecclesiastical office of the Catholic Church in Sierra Leone.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Liberia.
+The title Apostolic Nuncio to Sierra Leone is held by the prelate appointed Apostolic Nuncio to Liberia; he resides in Liberia.